Pair of Mac fandom films to be shown at Macworld Expo

 If you’ve gotten a tattoo of the Claris dogcow, know the code name of Mac OS 7.6, or ever camped out in front of Moscone Center (or at least thought about it) on a cold San Francisco day in early January, then you’re probably the target demographic for a pair of movies about the Mac community that’ll be showing at Macworld Expo next month.

-, which we’ve been following as it has developed.
+First up is Welcome to Macintosh, which we’ve been following as it has developed.
 Those making the trek to the promised land can attend a special showing of the film about us crazy few.

 The movie will be shown at 7 PM Thursday, January 8th at Sundance Cinemas Kabuki.
 It’s not just any showing though, as the directors and some interviewees will be in attendance for a question-and answer session.
 If you attend, try to keep it relevant.
 We have enough trouble keeping ourselves on topic (Dan has a weird obsession with where people get their shoes).